c4s4/mysql_commando/README.rst

 mysql_null_driver
 =================

 Installing a MySQL driver on a machine is sometime a pain, or even impossible.
 Furthermore you may want to distribute self contained scripts that access MySQL without having to ask for additional software installation.

-mysql_null_driver is a pure Python MySQL driver that calls MySQL running the client on the command line.
+**mysql_null_driver** is a pure Python MySQL driver that calls MySQL running the client on the command line.
 It was designed so that you may use it by dropping its module in your source tree or even copy its class in your own source code.

 Installation
 ============

-To install mysql_null_driver, you may use one of the following methods:
+To install **mysql_null_driver**, you may use one of the following methods:

-- Extract its unique class MysqlNullDriver from tarball (in file mysql_null_driver/mysql_null_driver.py) and put it in your own source code.
+- Extract its unique class ``MysqlNullDriver`` from tarball (in file *mysql_null_driver/mysql_null_driver.py*) and put it in your own source code.
-- Drop its module (file mysql_null_driver/mysql_null_driver.py in the tarball) in your source directory.
+- Drop its module (file *mysql_null_driver/mysql_null_driver.py* in the tarball) in your source directory.
-- Install it using PIP, typing pip install mysql_null_driver.
+- Install it using PIP, typing ``pip install mysql_null_driver``.
-- Install from tarball typing python setup.py install.
+- Install from tarball typing ``python setup.py install``.

-The Apache license grants you the right to use this driver in any of your project (even commercial) provided that you mention that you are using mysql_null_driver in your copyright notice.
+The Apache license grants you a right to use this driver in any of your project (even commercial) provided that you mention that you are using **mysql_null_driver** in your copyright notice.

 Usage
 =====